DHARANIVENDHANV/ASSIGNMENT_3/README.md

 # ASSIGNMENT_3
-# Character-level Neural Machine Transliteration (Seq2Seq) with Attention
+# Character-level Neural Machine Transliteration (Seq2Seq)

 This repository contains an implementation of a character-level neural machine transliteration model with attention mechanism using PyTorch.
 The model is designed to transliterate English words into Hindi.